LeopoldWalther/valencia-real-estate-web-app/README.md

 ### Run Flask App On AWS Cluster
 * Prerequesits:
   * aws_access_key_id & aws_secret_access_key for a user with programmatic access to AWS
-  * a rsa key pair on aws 'named vlc-real-estate-app'
+  * a rsa key pair on aws named 'vlc-real-estate-app'

 ## Results<a name="results"></a>